 May altar devotion was influenced and furthered, by Louis de Montfort, a famous French Marian Saint, in his Treatise on True Devotion to Mary, who, among other things, counted the decoration of Marian altars a chief exercise of Marian devotion.

-Here are a couple of steps that you and your family (or your class) can follow when preparing to have a May Altar in your home (or classroom)...
+Here are a couple of steps that you and your family can follow when preparing to have a May Altar in your home...

 1: Plan a nature walk